Emmett V. Jordan is a member of the Greenbelt City Council, currently serving as “Mayor”. He has been a member of City Council since 2009.

 He has been a member of the Eleanor and Franklin Roosevelt Democratic Club since 2004 and is currently serving as President.
 He has served on the Maryland Democratic Central Committee since 2011 representing the 22nd Legislative District.
 He also worked as a Prince George’s County Election Judge (in College Park) from 2004 to 2008.

 Prior to 2009, Emmett was a member of the city’s Advisory Planning Board where he spearheaded the effort to update the city’s bicycle and pedestrian plan.
 He served on his home owner’s association board, Phase I of Greenbriar Condominium Association, for 5 years, including two terms as treasurer.

 In 2010, Emmett finished a four-year term as a board member of the Greenbelt Community Foundation (GCF), which he both co-chaired and then chaired after heading the proposal review committee for two years.
 He continues to volunteer his time and expertise with GCF, providing technical advice and occasionally teaching grant-writing workshops to community members.
 He is a member and former co-chair of the Greenbelt Tennis Association.
 He also is a member and advocate for Transit Riders United of Greenbelt, a volunteer with the Greenbelts Arts Center, and a board member of Greenbelt Inter-generational Volunteer Exchange Service (GIVES).

-An energetic 56-year-old, Emmett enjoys attending concerts, art exhibits, and other cultural programs as often as he can.
-Emmett takes full advantage of the “quality of life” amenities that make Greenbelt a special place.
+In his spare time, Emmett enjoys attending concerts, art exhibitions, and other cultural programs as often as possible.
+He tries to take full advantage of the “quality of life” amenities that make Greenbelt and the Baltimore/Washington region a very special place to live.
 Some of his favorite pastimes include spending time outdoors around Greenbelt, playing tennis, bicycling, and playing the guitar.